Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The Mossberg 500 has a blued barrel and classic layout and looks just like the classic riot gun configurations that came out in 1961.

 For those who like more aggressive styling, the 590 variants look like trench guns — it’s glorious!
-The barrels are adorned with heat shields and bayonet lugs on top of a grey-looking parkerized finish.
+The barrels are adorned with heat shields and bayonet lugs on top of a grey-ish parkerized finish.

 Mossberg Retrograde 590A1